ElinaAizenberg/english_with_ai_bot/README.md

 ## Run Telegram bot

-This bot is deployed and running on Amazon Web Services.
+This bot is deployed and running on Koyeb.
 Simply click <a href="https://t.me/english_with_art_bot">Practice English with AI</a> to start using it.

 If you want to run it yourself, then follow the steps.